-Table 3.3-8 in Section 3.3 displays the residential cancer risk and acute and chronic incidence rate results at nearest receptors at each of the four Truck Route segments analyzed (including the cumulative impacts associated with the combined impact of proposed segments and interacting segments together).
+Table 3.3-9 in Section 3.3 displays the residential cancer risk and acute and chronic incidence rate results at nearest receptors at each of the four Truck Route segments analyzed (including the cumulative impacts associated with the combined impact of proposed segments and interacting segments together).
 As shown, maximum health risks associated with the worst-case truck route segments that could occur with implementation of the proposed General Plan would not exceed the applicable significance thresholds.
 Additionally, the highest maximum risk projected for the worst-case truck route segments is well below the threshold of significance.

 Lastly, with respect to other emissions, future development under the proposed General Plan would be required to comply with Air Quality Management Plan (AQMP), State Implementation Plan (SIP), California Air Resources Board (CARB), San Joaquin Valley Air Pollution Control District (SJVAPCD) regulations, Title 24 energy efficiency standards, and the proposed General Plan policies and actions.
-Overall, this impact is considered a less than cumulatively considerable.